Billionaire Kremlin hopeful says Putin must change

 And while he is challenging Putin, he did not rule out becoming Putin's prime minister -- if the 59-year-old leader shifts course and moves close enough to his vision of the future.

-"If we have 80 percent or 90 percent the same programme or we are on the same page, it's possible."
+"If we have 80 percent or 90 percent the same program or we are on the same page, it's possible."

 SHIFTING GROUND